plilja/plilja.github.io/_posts/2023-04-15-heilmeier-catechism.md

 title: Heilmeier's Catechism
 tags: [ramble]
 keywords: [project-planning, requirements, darpa, problem-solving, software-projects, product-development]
+excerpt: "Evaluate technical projects with Heilmeier's Catechism: What are you trying to do?
+How is it done today?
+What's new?
+Who cares?
+Essential questions for project planning."
 ---

 It is important to remember why a task is performed.
 I've seen